Gloria Ehret

 Gloria Jean Ehret (born August 23, 1941) is an American former professional golfer.
 In the 1966, she won the LPGA Championship.

-Early life and education
+Early life and amateur career

-Ehret was born in Allentown, Pennsylvania, on August 23, 1941, and attended St. Petersburg Junior College in St. Petersburg, Florida.
+Ehret was born in Allentown, Pennsylvania, on August 23, 1941.
+She attended St. Petersburg Junior College in St. Petersburg, Florida.

-Golf career
+Professional career

-Ehret turned professional in 1965.
+In 1965, Ehret turned professional.
 She finished fifth in the LPGA Championship in her rookie season and won it the following year.

 After over six years on tour without another victory, she won the Birmingham Classic in 1973.
-Her most lucrative year on the LPGA Tour was 1978 when she earned $42,470.60, placed 22nd on the final money list, and had three 2nd or T-2 finishes.
+Her most lucrative year on the LPGA Tour was 1978 when she earned $42,470.60, placed 22nd on the final money list, and had three runner-up finishes.